 This observational study was conducted in the Department of Gastroenterology, All India Institute of Medical Sciences, Patna, a tertiary care medical center in India.
 The protocol was approved by the institute's research board, and investigations were conducted according to the Declaration of Helsinki principles.
 Consecutive adult liver cirrhosis patients between 18 years and 75 years admitted with RA from December 2021 to March 2023 were screened according to the inclusion criteria.
-RA was diagnosed as ascites that could not be mobilized or the early recurrence of which could not be prevented because of a lack of response to a maximum dose of diuretics[16].
+RA was diagnosed as ascites that could not be mobilized or the early recurrence of which could not be prevented because of a lack of response to a maximum dose of diuretic treatment or because patients developed complications that precluded the use of an effective dose of diuretics[16].
 Liver cirrhosis was diagnosed by clinical features, imaging characteristics, and endoscopic findings.
 Patients with low serum ascites albumin gradient (< 1.1) ascites, congestive heart failure, primary or metastatic abdominal malignancy, history of radiation therapy, concomitant tuberculosis, history of abdominal surgery, and filariasis were excluded from the study.
 Cirrhosis patients with severe sepsis, advanced hepatic encephalopathy, and respiratory failure were also excluded from the study.

 Demographic and clinical data, including the degree of ascites and duration of RA, were noted at baseline.
 Estimates of dry weight were made for the corrected body mass index calculation by deducting 15% of the actual weight due to grade-3 ascites and an additional 5% because of peripheral edema.
-Per the Asian standard, body mass index > 25 kg/m was considered obese.
+Per the Asian standard, body mass index > 25 kg/m2 was considered obese.
 Routine investigations, including hemograms, liver function tests, kidney function tests, international normalized ratio, fasting blood sugar, and ascitic fluid analysis, including ascitic fluid triglyceride estimation, were performed in all patients, who also underwent a complete etiological workup.
 The severity of cirrhosis was assessed by Child-Pugh classification and model for end-stage liver disease (MELD) scores.
 Standard medical therapy, including etiology-specific treatment, was given to all patients.